 We hope you enjoy our newest cognitive stimulation brain game and would love to hear your thoughts on this or any of our other games in the comments!

-And don’t forget to keep an eye out for next exciting game, due out next month!
+And don’t forget to keep an eye out for the next exciting game, due out next month!

 After receiving his undergraduate degree in psychology, Scott went on to work as a teacher and educational counselor while working towards his master’s degree.
 He has spent several years working with children and adults and has personal experience with Attention Deficit Hyperactive Disorder, Dyslexia, and Depression.